 You can employ many different techniques to record the stories your relatives share.

-If you exchange written messages, then you're set with the recorded stories.
-Otherwise, you're going to have to use some different strategies.
+If you exchange written messages, you're set with the recorded stories.
+Otherwise, you'll have to use different strategies.

 With their permission, you could audio or video record a relative telling the story.
 I like this method because you can later use these recordings to create a family history video with multiple voices.